gulfaniputra/gulfaniputra/README.md

 ### Contact

-Email is on my profile
+My email is on my profile

 ### Stats